- Round 1: 9am, 1 March – 11:59pm, 31 March

 - The student should be encouraged to attend and present papers or posters at scientific conferences.
 The budget for the project may include travel to conferences.

-- Acknowledgment of support from the Holsworth Wildlife Research Endowment – Equity Trustees Charitable Foundation & Ecological Society of Australia is expected in presentations and publications.
+- Acknowledgment of support from the Holsworth Wildlife Research Endowment – Equity Trustees Charitable Foundation and Ecological Society of Australia is expected in presentations and publications.

 - A final report in the form of published papers or a copy of the thesis (hard copy or CD) is required.
 This forms the final acquittal.